 - the impact of telemedicine and social media on clinician wellbeing.

-We welcome proposals that are original, evidence-based, and focused on applied research.
+We welcome proposals that are innovative, original, evidence-based, and focused on applied research.
 We favour projects that focus on private hospital, outpatient practice, and dentistry environments and will give priority to proposals that involve and impact more than one country or region.